-The NAP of the Americas is especially beneficial.
-Colocation in Miami is among the most expensive in the United States because the pathway and data traffic from Central and South America is concentrated here.
-So enjoy all the perks of having Miami colocation, such as having direct access to all the on-net carriers in the facility, at a much better cost than having your own servers physically in Miami.
+The NAP of the Americas is especially beneficial for companies with an international presence.
+Colocation in Miami is among the most expensive in the United States because the pathway and data traffic from Central and South America is concentrated there.
+So the NAP allows for all the perks of having Miami colocation, such as having direct access to all the on-net carriers in the facility, at a much better cost than having your own servers physically in Miami.

 Have Your LOA Ready